 - Rows 1-4: Rep Border Row 2 four times.

 - BO in pattern for Border Row 2.
 Fasten off.

 © 2017 by Marie Segares (Underground Crafter).
 This pattern is for personal use only.
 You may use the pattern to make unlimited items for yourself, for charity, or to give as gifts.
 You may sell items you personally make by hand from this pattern.
 Do not violate Marie’s copyright by distributing this pattern or the photos in any form, including but not limited to scanning, photocopying, emailing, or posting on a website or internet discussion group.
 If you want to share the pattern, point your friends to this link: http://undergroundcrafter.com/2017/02/02/free-knitting-pattern-zipper-rib-stitch-dishcloth.
 Thanks for supporting indie designers!

-A video tutorial is available below.
-If you can’t see the video, click here to watch it on YouTube.
+If you can’t see the video tutorial above, click here to watch it on YouTube.